How do you Take Care of Curly Hair?

+There are certain things that you can do to take care of your curly hair.
 Curly hair needs special TLC to keep curls looking soft and falling right.
-This hair type tends to be drier and more susceptible to knots and tangles as opposed to straight or wavy hair so extra care should be taken when washing, conditioning, and styling hair.
+Curly hair tends to be drier and more susceptible to knots and tangles, as opposed to straight or wavy hair, so extra care should be taken when washing, conditioning, and styling hair.
 The following tips will keep your curls looking fresh and pretty.

 It all starts with the right cut.
 Find a hair stylist who specializes in curly hair by asking other curly-haired friends, family, or even strangers for a recommendation.
 Ask the stylist is they are familiar with the ‘twist-cutting’ technique, which works well with curly hair.

-You may also want to request a dry cut if you are not looking to take off a lot of length so you won’t be shocked when your hair dries.
+You may also want to request a dry cut if you are not looking to take off a lot of length so you won’t be shocked when your hair dries and springs up.